iweld/sql_interview_questions/QUESTIONS_AND_ANSWERS.md

 <a name="q17"></a>
 #### 17. In string pattern matching, what is the difference between LIKE and ILIKE?

-LIKE and ILIKE are both used in charater-based pattern matching.
+LIKE and ILIKE are both used in pattern matching.

 - **LIKE** is used for case-sensitive pattern matching.
 - **ILIKE** is used for case-insensitive pattern matching.